otigon/automated-jb2a-animations/README.md

 ![Alt text](pictures/NameandSource.png)

+In this sense:
+- a Greataxe will play the Greataxe animation
+- a Longsword or Shortsword will play the Sword animation
+- Fire Bolt will play the Fire Bolt animation
+- Disintegrate will play the Disintegrate animation
+- etc. etc. etc

+The "default" animations used are the ones available in the Free version of JB2A.
+Their Patreon module has plenty of awesome color variants to use as well, and the color can be switched by adding the color you want (if available) in the **Source** field.
+(Subscription to JB2A patreon start for as little as $1.50 USD)

+Example: Fire Bolt
+Default Color: Orange
+Available Patreon Colors: Red, Blue, Green and Purple

+Typing any one of the Patreon color options for Fire Bolt in the **Source** Field will change the animation played to that color variant.

 There are 2 settings currently in the Configure Settings area.
 1. Enable Token Magic FX
    Enable this checkbox to include all of the standard Token Magic FX with the animations